 Volume Restoration Versus Tissue Quality Metrics

 We value these metrics because they relate to ageing prevention.
 Biological improvement supports long-term skin health.
-Statistics help quantify changes that patients often describe subjectively.
+Statistics help us quantify changes that patients often describe subjectively.

 Typical Number of Sessions in Clinical Protocols